SEN (Special Educational Needs)

 How will the curriculum be matched to my child's needs ?

 All children in school receive quality first teaching.
 This means that a range of teaching and learning styles are used and appropriate learning objectives are set for all children with a curriculum matched to their needs.
-All our year groups are supported by teaching assistants, and pupils participate in intervention programs or small group work where necessary.
+All our year groups are supported by teaching assistants, and pupils can participate in ELO's, interventions or small group work when necessary.

 At Bedford Hall Methodist Primary School the progress and attainment of all children is reviewed on a half termly basis by class teachers and members of the Senior Leadership Team, at which time provision may be adjusted to meet identified needs.
 The Inclusion Manager carries out a meeting with the class teacher termly to discuss children in each class that have a SEND and update on their information, progress and reports.